grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 free to add any type of block.
 ![Screenshot](assets/content-blocks.png)

 Every content block has a _Block Title_.
-The Block title refers to this:
+The block title refers to this:
 ![Screenshot](assets/block-title.png)
 You can link the block title to an [archive](1-2-terms.md#archives) (category), any page, post or event on this website (internal), an external URL